memgraph/docs/mage/query-modules/python/xml_module.md

 - `xml_url: string` ➡ input URL where the XML file is located.
 - `simple: bool (default = false)` ➡ bool used for specifying whether simple mode should be used.
-- `path: string (default = "")` ➡ path to the XML file which is to be parsed.
-If path is not empty, xml_input string is ignored, and only the file is parsed.
+- `path: string (default = "")` ➡ path to the XML file that needs to be parsed.
+If the path is not empty, `xml_input` string is ignored, and only the file is parsed.
 - `xpath: string (default = "")` ➡ XPath expression.
 If the expression is not empty, the result of the procedure is all elements satisfying the expression.
 - `headers: Map (default = {})` ➡ map of additional HTTP headers used when fetching a file from URL.